bohrium/perturb/rebut/synth.markdown

  dynamics (e.g. how overfitting scales w/ C and H):
  "Practitioners benefit from the intuition that SGD descends on l itself.
 We present a novel framework for refining this intuition to account for noise..."
+* lead w/ a very simple example (order-1) of diagrams
-* state results in a new *stand-alone* section unobscured by physics and discuss how they map onto real, non-asymptotic scenarios.
+* state results in a stand-alone section free of physics
 * cut jargon.
 E.g. we introduce our formalism via:
  "Consider running SGD on N train points for T steps, starting at a weight θ0.
  Our method expresses the expectation (over randomly sampled train sets) of